 If the cold sores get severe, the doctor may change the dose or prescribe other treatment.

 Are Cold Sores An Early Sign Of Pregnancy?

 Cold sores are common, and most pregnant women may experience them.
 But they may not be an early sign of pregnancy.
 A woman may get cold sores at any point during the gestation period.

-Are Cold Sores During Pregnancy Dangerous Or Harmful To The Baby?
+Are Cold Sores During Pregnancy Harmful To The Baby?

-According to the Royal Hospital for Women, Australia, cold sores may not affect the baby.
+According to the Royal Hospital for Women, Australia, cold sores may not affect newborn babies.
 But they are infectious and should be treated in time so that they don’t spread to the infant (1).
-But if you have genital herpes, then there are chances of the virus transmitting to the baby during the process of childbirth.
+But if you have genital herpes, then there are chances of the virus transmitting to the baby during the process of childbirth (known as acquired herpes).

 To prevent cold sores in pregnancy, follow a well-balanced diet, and get proper rest.
 If the cold sores appear, try not to touch them.
 Also, avoid spicy foods and keep your hands sanitized.
 Though there is nothing to worry about cold sores in pregnancy, you should consult your doctor and get them treated as soon as you can.